EverydayMapper/josm-tree-density-estimator/README.md

 * If the polygon geometry is modified later, these values will drift.
 * Periodically cross-referencing these ensures the density data remains linked to the correct spatial extent.

+### 📝 Logging & Data Export
+As of v1.4.0, the tool allows you to save a local survey log for your records.
+After applying tags, you will be prompted to save a `.txt` file containing:
+* **Survey Metadata:** Date, Imagery Source, OSM Way ID.
+* **Applied Tags:** The exact key/value pairs added to the map.
+* **Raw Data Appendix:** * Exact GPS coordinates of your sample box corners.
+    * Start and End coordinates for every diameter measurement.
+    * Coordinates for every individual tree counted.

 ## Limitations